 Command Authority: Faction units recognize the character as a superior and will take orders from the character as long as they do not contradict orders from faction superiors.

 Invite: The faction invites a character along for some type of mission that may hold a profit for all.

 Access: Building prestige with the faction gives the character access to another faction or location.

 Items: The character gains access to special rare items through the faction.

 Follower: The character is granted a companion to aid them.
 Unlike profession subordinates these followers are fully combat ready.

 Healing: Provides the character a place to heal the severely injured or recently fallen allies.

 Some factions have restrictions that may delay or completely restrict the character’s access to the faction.
 These restrictions may be based on a character’s profession, class, species, or status with other factions.
 Military factions gain a character loyalty to a nation and restrict access to factions outside of that nation.
-If a character joins a military faction the highest trusted prestige points it can gain with another military faction is 35.
-Going beyond and working for the Drosiayde Embassy or Enforcers is not restricted by this rule however.
-Gaining trusted prestige with a faction will also cause a character to become an enemy of the of the faction’s enemies.
+Going beyond and working for the Drosiayde Embassy or Enforcers is not restricted.
 Being a faction’s enemy will restrict a character from gaining trusted prestige with the faction.